pafkdunt/sanguine-board-game/README.md

 }
 ```

 This test shows how one would create a game model of Sanguine and how they would play the game with two player (Red and Blue).
-This is a example of a game being played out to completion.
+This is an example of a game being played out to completion.

 # Key components